dreeves/calpuz/README.md

 An annoying thing in this implementation is that sometimes when you click to rotate a shape, it rotates in such a way that it's no longer under the mouse cursor.
 That means you can't click, say, 3 times in a row to get 270 degrees of rotation.
 Please make it so rotation happens exactly around the point that's clicked on.
 Also, snap-to-grid should not happen when rotating, only when dragging.

+## Wishlist

+1. Pinch-to-zoom works on mobile but not panning or pull-to-refresh

 ## Quals (this section by GPT-5.2)